Used Car Negotiating Tips and Tactics

 A good way to determine market value is to go to eBay and view the completed auctions for similar vehicles.
 You will be able to see what the actual selling price was.
 You should also go to used car listing sites and find ads that are lower priced than the car you are negotiating, to prove he is asking more than others.
 Manual transmission vehicles have lower market values than automatic.

 Edmunds is one of the biggest names in the automotive industry.
 They have millions of used cars for sale in every make and model.
-They have the right car for you.
+Their simple to use site will make it easy to find the right car for you.
+Remember, its free and easy.
 Give it a try!
-Click Here to Search Edmunds Inventory

 Things like high mileage, bad tires, cracked dash, faded paint, rust, seat stains, missing mats and torn ceiling will greatly reduce the value of the car.
 You must use that to your advantage in negotiating used car prices down.